 \section{\texorpdfstring{Discussion }{Discussion }}

 }

-BBT as a comparison procedure has advantages over some of the standard frequentist approaches.
-Even if one remains within a dichotomous decision of accepting or not the difference between two algorithms in a aggregated ranking, BBT seems to supersede Demsar's procedure and seems to be stronger (but not necessarily supersedes) pairwise Wilcoxon based approaches.
-Thus, BBT makes more decisions of ``significant'' differences than these two frequentist tests. \citet{benavoli2017time} also show that the BSR procedure makes more decisions than Demsar's where comparing only pairs of classifiers.
+BBT, as a comparison procedure, has several advantages over some traditional frequentist approaches.
+Despite making a binary decision of accepting or rejecting the difference between two algorithms in an aggregated ranking, BBT seems to be more powerful than Demsar's procedure and more robust than pairwise Wilcoxon-based approaches.
+This results in BBT making more decisions of ``significant'' differences compared to these two frequentist tests.
+As demonstrated by \citet{benavoli2017time}, the BSR procedure also makes more decisions than Demsar's when comparing only pairs of classifiers.

-Comparing BBT with BSR is harder, there is not much agreement between the numbers generated by the two procedures.
-But BSR has some limitations that are addressed in BBT: it is yet unclear whether BSR can be used for multiple comparisons, the ROPE proposed by BSR is valid only for accuracy and not other comparable metrics, and BSR cannot be used when comparing incomparable metrics.
+Comparing BBT with BSR is challenging due to the lack of agreement between the results generated by the two procedures.
+However, BBT addresses several limitations of BSR, including the ability to handle multiple comparisons, the ROPE in BSR being valid only for accuracy and not other comparable metrics, and the inability to compare incomparable metrics.

-We mentioned above that most of the comparison procedures are ``explanatory'' in the sense that they explain the data at hand: given this data how much confidence one has in stating claims of differences between the algorithms.
-The explanatory aspect of BBT seems very reasonable.
+The Bradley-Terry formalis seems simple but sufficiently complex to model a comparison of machine learning algorithms on multiple data.
 The predictive posterior check show that the Bayesian model is indeed a good model of the data that was given, and it showed that a more complex model such as Davidson's is not needed and it worsens the fitness between the model and the data.
 The hyper prior tests (Section \ref{test-hyper}) show that the model is not sensitive to different reasonable hyper priors, and the test on different policies to deal with ties (Section \ref{test-ties}), besides using the Davidson model, are basically equivalent.
 All this should point to the conclusion that the model is stable to different decisions, and it is generally a good fit to the data.

 As we already mentioned, the mode is simple, the MCMC converges well with few samples, and our implementation (thanks to Stan's MCMC) runs in less than a second in a modern laptop.

 Regarding the ``predictive'' part of the model it is yet unclear whether the apparent overconfidence of the model, specially under the strong interpretation is a problem.
 Since no frequentist test can make predictions, and the BSR did not test its predictive fitness, we do not have an alternative to compare against.